Magic Duel: Background

 In October 2012, head writer Meghan McCarthy stated a fan favourite villain would return "in a very, very awesome way", who was later revealed to be Trixie, the antagonist of "Boast Busters".
 Due to this, the episode was one of the most anticipated season three episodes since the premiere, "The Crystal Empire".

 Reception

 Daniel Alvarez of Unleash the Fanboy gave the episode five out five stars, calling it a "great episode all around" and "one of the best [Friendship Is Magic episodes] yet".
 He praised the characters, particularly Trixie and Zecora, and Twilight's usage of the "magic of friendship", which he said would be considered "cheesy" in any other television series.
 Writing for Freakin' Awesome Network, Raymond Gallant gave it nine and a half stars out of ten, and found it more energetic, amusing, and exciting than "The Crystal Empire".
 Whereas he commended her development, he deemed Trixie's reformation out of place.
 Other things he lauded included Zecora, the expansion of the series' world, and references to previous episodes and fandom.

+In her analysis of the episode in a collection of critical analysis essays on Friendship Is Magic, author Jen A. Blue examined the episode's relationship to Joseph Campbell's monomyth and traditional narrative structures.
+She observed that the episode initially follows elements of the hero's journey framework found in works such as Star Wars, but ultimately focuses on Trixie's character development rather than Twilight's journey.
+Blue commented that Trixie defeats Twilight through stage magic rather than spell-casting, and described the episode as "a leading contender for strongest episode of the third season."